Muslim population growth: Conversion

 According to Pew Research, the number of U.S. converts to Islam is roughly equal to the number of U.S. Muslims who leave the religion, unlike other religions, in which the number of those leaving is greater than the number of converts.
 77% of new converts to Islam are from Christianity, whereas 19% were from non-religion.
 Conversely, 55% of Muslims who left Islam became non-religious, and 22% converted to Christianity.
 Data from the General Social Survey in the United States show that 32 percent of those raised Muslim no longer embrace Islam in adulthood, and 18 percent hold no religious identification.

 According to historian Geoffrey Blainey from the University of Melbourne, since the 1960s, there has been a substantial increase in the number of conversions from Islam to Christianity, mostly to the Evangelical and Pentecostal forms.

 Many Muslims who convert to Christianity face social and governmental persecution.
 According to 2015 Believers in Christ from a Muslim Background": A Global Census study published by Baylor University institute for studies of religion, an estimated 10.2 million Muslims have converted to Christianity based on global missionary data.
 According to Guinness World Records 2003, approximately 12.5 million more people converted to Islam than people converted to Christianity between 1990 and 2000.

-Despite this, Islam remains, on the global level, the second religion with the second largest number of net converts into the religion, with about 420,000 more people converting to Islam than leaving Islam between 2015 and 2020.
+Despite this, Islam remains the second religion by number of net converts on the global scale, with about 420,000 more people converting to Islam than leaving Islam between 2015 and 2020.
 This number being surpassed by the number of people (7,570,000) switching from "religious" to "unaffiliated".